From this place, and from this day forth begins a new era in the history of the world (...)

 - But for Me, It Was Tuesday: Much like the "King George III wrote 'nothing important' in his diary on July 4, 1776" story, Louis XVI wrote "Nothing." in his journal on July 14, 1789.
 This is a subversion however, as a) he was referring to his unsuccessful hunting trip that day, and b) an aide burst in shortly after and informed him of the revolt (which is where we get the dialogue at the top of the page).

 - Conspiracy Theory: There are claims that The Illuminati or the Freemasonry (or both) have secretly orchestrated the French Revolution (despite the Illuminatis' official disbandment years earlier).
-Note that this was two centuries before the McCarthyist "Soviet conspiracy" theories.
+Over the century, this suffered Memetic Mutation to give us what things are now with the Illuminati as the Omniscient Council of Vagueness doing things (mostly) For the Evulz.

 - Conspiracy theories were popular.
 Both the Jacobin and Cordeliers Club included rooting out counter-revolutionary conspiracies in their mission statements.
-After the fall of the king, the sans culotte believed their was a counter revolutionary conspiracy among prisoners leading to what is known as the September Massacres.
+After the fall of the king, the sans culottes believed there was a counter-revolutionary conspiracy among prisoners, leading to what is known as the September Massacres.

 - Corrupt Church: The Catholic Church in France pre-Revolution was notoriously authoritarian, ultra-royalist, anti-reform, arrogant (it obeyed instruction from Rome basically when it felt like it) and, well, corrupt.
 This was a major factor in the popularity of deism and the anti-Catholic atrocities during the Terror.

-- Crowning Moment of Awesome: The Battle of Valmy.
+- Crowning Moment Of Awesome: The Battle of Valmy.
 With a Ragtag Army of Misfits, too.
 Ask Goethe, he was there.
-They did bring a poet.
+Germans were so sure they would won that they had brought a poet.

 - More generally, the French Revolutionary Wars stand as a Crowning Moment for France as a whole.
 The brand new republic is in chaos, its treasury is empty, and it's surrounded by hostile powers who want to destroy it.
 What does it do?
 Get some help from Poland, Denmark and Norway, and proceed to kick the asses of Germany, Britain, Spain, Russia, the Netherlands, Portugal, Austria, Turkey and Italy, expanding its territory in the process.
 This was also where Napoleon Bonaparte earned the reputation that would eventually lead him to found the French Empire.